nonchris/discord-role-selection/README.md

 # role selection bot
 A first approach to a role-selection-bot for discord using drop down menus and slash commands.
+This bot is written for the mario switch sports resort, but can easily be modified to fit any other server.

 ## setup
 ##### Using pip to install the bot as editable package: